 Norkring is working to digitise the aquaculture industry in Norway.
 This requires a network that is always running.
 We spoke with the people behind it.

 The network must always be functioning out on the sea pen.
 Out there, as with anywhere else, we now expect high speed and 100 per cent availebility.
 No one is more likely than Norkring to deliver and maintain the network quality required by the aquaculture industry to achieve its goal of digitisation.

 Remote control, and remote feeding in particular, requires not only uninterrupted Internet access on the sea pen, but also that the Internet be high speed so that high-resolution video can be transferred in real time.

 This is not a challenge for the future, but a challenge that Norkring has already solved.
 The network specialists at Norkring can deliver up to 600 Mbps to most facilities along the entire coast of Norway.
 Infrastructure and technology are central to this recipe, but most important of all is a group of people with strong technical skills and a commitment to uninterrupted Internet access.

-Uno Lund is one of the many people who works each and every day on the national network that allows Norkring to deliver high-speed Internet throughout the country, regardless of whether it will be accessed in deep valleys or inaccessible fjords.
+For Norkring employees it is important to leave behind a piece of work that we can put our label on.
+Every day a lot of work is beeing done on the national network that allows Norkring to deliver high-speed Internet throughout the country, regardless of whether it will be accessed in deep valleys or inaccessible fjords.

 100 per cent availability

-Despite having one of the world’s most robust and advanced infrastructures for Internet delivery, Uno Lund thinks that the people are the biggest advantage Norkring offers its customers.
-“At Norkring, everyone has an extremely high level of expertise.
-We are all specialists, and perhaps overly interested in technology”, laughs Uno Lund.
+Despite having one of the world’s most robust and advanced infrastructures for Internet delivery, the people and the competence are the biggest advantage Norkring offers its customers.

 Infrastructure across the entire country